 Custom colors can be added to the theme1.xml file in Word and Excel using exactly the same syntax.
 The colors appear in the color picker as expected in Word but are completely ignored in Excel.
 It doesn’t complain or raise an error, it just won’t display anything but the standard color dialog.
 My thanks to Timothy Rylatt for pointing this out.

-Another limitation is that custom colors do not travel with a presentation saved as a Theme (*.thmx) file.
-You’ll have to save as a Presentation (*.pptx, *.pptm) or Template (*.potx, *.potm) to preserve the Custom Colors.
+Another limitation is that if you save a presentation as a Theme (*.thmx) file, custom colors don’t get added to the Theme file.
+You’ll have edit a saved Theme file to add the custom colors to it, then they can be applied to another deck.
+Or you can save the original presentation as a Presentation (*.pptx, *.pptm) or Template (*.potx, *.potm) to preserve the Custom Colors.

-By extension, this also means that you cannot add custom colors to Word by applying a PowerPoint theme file.
-Instead, you must hack the Word document or template to get them.
+By extension, this also means that to add custom colors to Word by applying a PowerPoint Theme file, you must edit the Theme file to add the custom colors.
+Or course, you can hack the Word document or template to get them.
 The file name in Word will be the same: theme1.xml, but it is to be found in the word/themes folder instead of ppt/themes.
 As with PowerPoint, custom colors are added to the very end of the theme.xml part.

 Unlike theme colors, custom colors are not automatically applied to charts.
 Automatic chart coloring in PowerPoint, Excel and Word is limited to 6 settable colors (see this post for chart coloring details).
 After that, the host program starts generating automatic variants based on the theme.
 However, for the detail-oriented among us, manual recoloring of data series with custom colors is very convenient and miles above the previous technique, inputting RGB values from text.